 This course takes a practical approach to the estate planning process, analyzing typical fact patterns encountered in practice.
 Planning for younger families, affluent retirees, and owners of family businesses is discussed, and ethical considerations, such as conflicts that arise from dual representation of husband and wife, are also considered.

-Federal Tax Procedure (2 credits, TAX 943; Andrew Tiktin / Richard Josepher)
+Federal Tax Procedure (2 credits, TAX 943; Karen Lapekas)

 This course covers major aspects of tax procedure, tax controversy, and tax dispute resolution.
-It also includes an in depth analysis of the tax litigation process, with particular reference to the United States Tax Court.
-The analysis encompasses the organization and jurisdiction of the courts, choice of forum, pleadings, problems in major cases (such as those involving transfer pricing), partnership litigation, the trial process (particularly with respect to discovery, stipulations of facts, burden of proof, and evidentiary questions), briefs, the decisional process, post-trial activity (including attorney's fees and appeals).
+It also includes an in-depth analysis of the United States Tax Court tax litigation process.
+The analysis encompasses the organization and jurisdiction of the courts, choice of forum, pleadings, problems in major cases, partnership litigation, the trial process (particularly with respect to discovery, stipulations of facts, burden of proof, and evidentiary questions), briefs, the decisional process, and post-trial activity (including attorney's fees and appeals).

 Representing High Net Worth Individuals (2 credits, TAX 917; Jennifer Wioncek)

 This course deals with inbound and outbound tax issues encountered in representing high net worth individuals/private clients.
-The following topics will be covered in depth: The Concept of Residency for U.S. Income Tax Purposes and Its Application When Advising High Net Worth Individual Clients, U.S. Transfer Tax Considerations For the International Private Client Advisor, Advising Nonresidents with Active Operations in the United States, Advising Nonresidents with Real Estate Investments in the United States, Tax Considerations in Connection with U.S. Persons Investing, Offshore U.S. Compliant Insurance Products, Advising Nonresidents with Passive Investments in the United States, Planning with Trusts (Part I) – Grantor, Planning with Trusts (Part II) - Non-Grantor Trusts, Pre-Immigration Planning (or Post-Immigration Clean-up), Expatriation, and International Tax Compliance.
+The following topics are covered in depth: The Concept of Residency for U.S. Income Tax Purposes and Its Application When Advising High Net Worth Individual Clients, U.S. Transfer Tax Considerations For the International Private Client Advisor, Advising Nonresidents with Active Operations in the United States, Advising Nonresidents with Real Estate Investments in the United States, Check the Box Planning, Advising Nonresidents with Passive Investments in the United States, Planning with Trusts (Part I) – Grantor, Planning with Trusts (Part II) - Non-Grantor Trusts, Pre-Immigration Planning (or Post-Immigration Clean-up), Expatriation, and International Tax Compliance.

-Income Tax of Trust and Estates (2 credits, TAX 910; John Anzivino / Mark Scott)
+Income Tax of Trusts and Estates (2 credits, TAX 910; John Anzivino / Mark Scott)

 In this course students study the income taxation of estates, trusts, and their beneficiaries; distributable net income; distribution deductions for simple trusts, complex trusts and estates; distributions in kind; the planning of funding marital trusts; post-mortem estate planning and the throwback rules; taxation of trusts for minors; charitable and foreign trusts; assignment of income; income in respect of a decedent; the grantor trust rules; and income tax basis problems.

-International Transactions Europe (1 credit, TAX 918; Christian Wimpissinge /, Andrew Solomon)
+International Transactions: Europe (1 credit, TAX 918; Christian Wimpissinger / Andrew Solomon)

 This course provides an introduction to European Union tax law and how tax planning for U.S. multinational groups can be affected by foreign tax law.
 This condensed course is co-taught by European and U.S. tax lawyers.
 It introduces important concepts in European Union tax law and describes the most important EU Directives regarding direct taxation as well as case law of the ECJ in the context of common cross-border fact patterns, including acquisitions, reorganizations, and financing structures.

-International Transactions South America (1 credit, TAX 930; Jeffrey Rubinger / Ricardo Escobar)
+International Transactions: Latin America (1 credit, TAX 930; Ricardo Escobar / Matthew Berman)

 This course provides an introduction to techniques used by international tax planners in an environment where there are an increasing number of tax treaties and significant taxes in addition to income taxes.
 This condensed course is co-taught by Latin American and U.S. tax lawyers.
 It focuses on practical case studies regarding the structure of U.S. investments into Latin America but will also discuss some issues involving Latin American investments into the United States.
 Issues addressed will include structuring sales and services operations, options regarding mergers and acquisitions and issues concerning the repatriation of funds.

-Introduction to Financial Instruments (1 credit, TAX 984; William Lu)
+Introduction to Financial Instruments (1 credit, TAX 984; Jeffrey Maddrey)

 Financial instruments are contractually defined interests in business entities that are neither debt nor equity, although they may have certain features of each.
 Taxation of these financial products is subject to substantial uncertainty and complexity.
 This course explores the tax issues relating to a range of swaps and derivatives and other contractually defined interests.
 Corporate Tax is a prerequisite.